Amybarba/Sprint-Challenge-Single-Page-Apps/README.md

-# Sprint Challenge: Single Page Applications
+X # Sprint Challenge: Single Page Applications
 ## Rick & Morty Edition

 This challenge allows you to practice the concepts and techniques learned over the past Sprint and apply them in a concrete project.
 This Sprint explored Single Page Applications, React Router I - II, React Forms, and Hooks.

-## Instructions
+X ## Instructions

 **Read these instructions carefully.
 Understand exactly what is expected _before_ starting this Sprint Challenge.**